-The American Dental Association is pleased to provide you with the February 2022 National Children's Dental Health Month (NCDHM) Program Planning Guide.
-This month-long national health observance brings together thousands of dedicated dental professionals, health care providers and others to promote the benefits of good oral health to children and adults, caregivers, teachers and many others.
+The American Dental Association (ADA) is pleased to provide you with the February 2024 National Children's Dental Health Month (NCDHM) Program Planning Guide.
+The 2024 NCDHM theme is: "Healthy Habits for Healthy Smiles!".

+This month-long national health observance brings together thousands of dedicated dental professionals. healthcare providers, oral health champions, and others to promote the benefits of good oral health and prevention to children and adults, caregivers, teachers, and many others.

-The NCDHM Program Planning Guide offers program coordinators resources to promote the benefits of good oral health to children.
+The NCDHM Program Planning Guide offers oral health champions resources to promote the benefits of good oral health and prevention to children.
 The guide includes easy-to-do activities, program planning timetable tips, a sample NCDHM proclamation and much, much more.